Wayne Bennett (blues guitarist): Biography

 Bennett was born in Sulphur, Oklahoma, later moving with his parents to Ardmore.
 He started playing guitar in his teens, and performed in local bands.
 In 1950, he joined Amos Milburn's band, and made his first recordings with Milburn in California, on tracks including "Bad, Bad, Whiskey" and "One Bourbon, One Scotch, One Beer".

 In the early 1950s Bennett moved to Chicago, where he played in King Kolax's band, and toured with The Moonglows.
 He also recorded in the mid-1950s with such blues musicians as Otis Rush, Buddy Guy, Arbee Stidham, Jimmy Reed, and Elmore James.
-He spent several years in the late 1950s touring and recording with the Five Blind Boys of Mississippi, before starting his long working relationship with Bobby Bland.
+He spent several years in the late 1950s touring and recording with the Five Blind Boys of Mississippi, before starting his working relationship with Bobby Bland.
 He also studied different styles of guitar.
 Some of Bennett's training included studying guitar with Harry Volpe in New York City for two years; studying harmony with Nate Griffin in Chicago for one year; studying harmony with Junior Mance in Chicago for two years; and studying harmony and ear training with Tony Hanson in Cleveland, Ohio for one year.

 He played and recorded with Bobby Bland between the late 1950s and the mid-1960s, and became known for his jazz-tinged blues guitar work.
-His solo on "Stormy Monday" on Bland's album Here's The Man is still considered by many guitarists to be a classic, drawing both from T-Bone Walker and jazz influences.
+His solo on "Stormy Monday" on Bland's album Here's The Man is still considered by multiple guitarists to be a classic, drawing both from T-Bone Walker and jazz influences.
 Another standout solo on Bland's "Wishing Well" displays a compelling virtuosity in the blues idiom that would become a model for young guitarists in England such as Eric Clapton who would become part of the British Invasion of the 1960s.